kormide/recipe/README.md

 ### Writing hooks

-Hooks take the information supplied by ingredients and instantiate the underlying objects that they represent.
-Hooks live in the service that is responsible for the object(s).
+Hooks take the information supplied by ingredients and instantiate the underlying domain object(s) that they represent.
+Hooks should live in one place.
+While an ingredient can be generated in different test projects in different languages, all usages of the ingredient should invoke the same hook.
 You generate base hooks using the [generator](#recipe-generator) and extend them to provide an implementation.

 Let's look at an example of a hook using our Hero ingredient from above: